kyebrowning/dnd-character-roller/README.md

 I mainly built this as an NPC roller as I DM a lot of games and have difficulty coming up with new character combinations.

-In this version, only characters and classes from PHB are avaialbe and stats are generated using a spread of numbers from 8-15.
+In this version, only characters and classes from PHB are available and stats are generated using a spread of numbers from 8-15.
 Racial trait bonus have not been added to the generated numbers.

 ### Goals for the Future